laravel/docs/upgrade.md

 This interface has been removed since this interface was a total duplication of the `Psr\Log\LoggerInterface` interface.
 You should type-hint the `Psr\Log\LoggerInterface` interface instead.

+### Mail

+#### `withSwiftMessage` Callbacks

+In previous releases of Laravel, Swift Messages customization callbacks registered using `withSwiftMessage` were called _after_ the content was already encoded and added to the message.
+These callbacks are now called _before_ the content is added, which allows you to customize the encoding or other message options as needed.

 ### Pagination

 #### Bootstrap 4